Why I LOVE Crock Pots

 Good For Parties – Bella 13576 Triple Slow Cooker (3 x 2.5 Quart)

 We love to entertain, and food always seems to be the center of the party.
 For holidays and special occasions you may not want just one giant crock pot to make that one special dish.
-For those occasions, this is the perfect option.
+For those occasions, the Bella 13576 Triple Slow Cooker is the perfect option.

 Cuisinart PSC-350 (3.5 Quart)